turnkeylinux/python-all/dh_python2.rst

    depend on cdbs (>= 0.4.90-1~), or:
  * call dh_python2 in the binary-* target,
  * add ${python:Depends} to Depends,
- * add ${python:Breaks} to Breaks if your package provides public Python module or extension

 NOTES
 -----